 4. Eat loads of vegetables.
 At least 2/3 of your plate should consist of vegetables

-5. Cut out carbohydrate (pasta, white rice) in the evening completely and replace with vegetables (contains carbohydrate and full of vital vitamins and minerals)
+5. Cut out refined carbohydrate (pasta, white rice) in the evening completely and replace with vegetables (contains non starchy carbohydrate and are full of vital vitamins and minerals)